careydevelopment/contact-service/README.md

 For example, you'll need to update the MongoDB connection string in `application.properties`.

-You might like to make some other configuration changes as well (e.g., maximum upload file size).

 ## Configuration
 Although some of the configuration options are located in application.properties, not all of them are there.

 Some info, like the JWT secret and the MongoDB connection string, are located in a separate properties file stored outside of the source repo.
 That's so I don't accidentally check in secure info.

-The location of the external properties file is specified in the `application.properties` file.
-It's the `ecosystem.properties.file.location` property.
+The locations of the external properties files are specified in the `application.properties` file.
+Look for the `ecosystem.properties.file.location` and the `contact.properties.file.location` properties.

 Here's a list of the properties in that external file:
 * jwt.secret - the secret used to sign JWTs